 A better bag

 Brined birds—such as a fresh herb brined turkey or a marinated Thanksgiving turkey—are often double bagged to contain the tasty liquid.
 The equally delicious lemon herb roasted turkey cooks up the magic in a single oven bag, however.
 Paper is not recommended for any of these recipes.
-Learn exactly how to use one of these special oven bags.
+An easy alternative is cooking turkey breast in a slow cooker.

 Not just for the birds

-The idea of cooking with paper still has merit, though—as long as it’s the right kind.
+The idea of cooking a turkey in a bag made of paper still has merit, though—as long as it’s the right kind.
 Orange tilapia retains its moisture because it is cooked in a parchment paper pouch.
 And simple but elegant citrus salmon en papillote gets its flavor (and its fancy name) from the parchment paper cooking method.
 But when it comes to your Thanksgiving bird, if you have any doubts about preparing it in a bag, opt for a paperless cooking method.
 For more turkey dos and don’ts, don’t miss the 20 most-asked questions (and answers) on making Thanksgiving dinner.